bricaud/graphexp/README.md

 bin/gremlin-server.bat conf/gremlin-server-rest-modern.yaml
 ```
 This default server comes with a small graph database of 6 nodes.
 The server shoud start on port `8182`.
+Replace `gremlin-server-rest-modern.yaml` by `gremlin-server-modern.yaml` if you want to use websocket.

 Alternatively, if you have Docker installed on your machine, you may run a Docker container with an already configured Gremlin server.
 You can find one on [this page](https://hub.docker.com/r/bricaud/gremlin-server-rest/).
 This server have a graph database containing a demo graph: the tree of life, with 35960 nodes and 35959 edges.
 You can download it and run it using